Railways in

 the Japanese province of Karafuto.
 Under Japanese sovereignty, the lines

-were regauged formed the basis of a network of 3ft 6in (1067mm) gauge lines,
+were regauged to form the basis of a network of 3ft 6in (1067mm)

-at that time the standard for main line railways in Japanese territory.
+gauge lines, at that time the standard for main line railways in Japanese

-The first such line was completed in 1906 between Koraskov and South
+territory.
+The first such line was completed in 1906 between Koraskov

-Sakhalin, a distance of 43.5km.
-Subsequent development to the same gauge
+and South Sakhalin, a distance of 43.5km.
+Subsequent development to the

-meant that by 1945 when the whole of the island returned to Russian
+same gauge meant that by 1945 when the whole of the island returned to

-(Soviet) control there was a network of some 700km in the southern part
+Russian (Soviet) control there was a network of some 700km in the

 Meanwhile in the north of the island, several narrow gauge lines were